 On a flight to Italy several years after they were married, a trip on which Don was not the pilot, the airplane hit a C.A.T. (clear air turbulence) and rapidly lost over 1000 feet in altitude.
 When the plane leveled off again, there was broken glass from the duty-free trolley everywhere.
 Passengers and flight attendants were in a state of panic.

 Don spent many minutes calming people down and then he realized that Anita and their son had been visiting the bathroom during the incident.
-When he found her, she had sustained major injuries, breaking her ankle in 5 places plus other not-so-serious injuries.
+Anita sustained major injuries, breaking her ankle in 5 places.
 The drop had thrown her high into the air and back to the floor with tremendous force.

-She recovered in hospital, but her doctor told her she'd likely pay more for the experience later in life.
-Sure enough, twenty-five years later she had to have five pins inserted in her ankle and was confined to a wheelchair for many months, later managing to use a walker.
+She recovered in hospital, but twenty-five years later she had to have five pins inserted in her ankle and was confined to a wheelchair for many months, later managing to use a walker.

 Quietly and resolutely, she declared to herself, "I'm going to get out of this damn chair and walk again!"
 And to the amazement of her doctors, that is exactly what she did.